 These salt and pepper vegetable chips are the perfect low carb and paleo portable snack option.
-Get your daily vegetables in and still feel like you are snacking.
+Get your daily vegetables in with these low carb chips and still feel like you are having an indulgent snack.
 I love to dip these in my Greek Onion Dip, or my Paleo Avocado Hummus recipe.

 Tips: Slicing all of the vegetables will go a lot faster if you use a mandoline, versus doing it by hand with a knife.
 Just be careful not to loose a finger on the mandoline.
 This is the model that I use.

 I recommend frying the chips separately by vegetable type.
 Each vegetable with very in frying times.
 This way you end up with consistently crispy chips, instead of some that are crispy and some that are undercooked and chewy.
 Also, it will keep the color of the beets from bleeding onto all of the other chips.

 Also, I recommend storing these in an airtight container with a paper towel.
 They should stay nice and crispy for 3-4 days – if they even last that long.